Lincolnshire, Illinois DUI Defense Attorney

 In Illinois, DUI charges can be brought against a driver who is found to be operating a vehicle while impaired by alcohol, drugs, or a combination of both.
 Common scenarios that lead to DUI charges include:

 • Marijuana impairment: While cannabis has been legalized for adult use in Illinois, legal limits have been defined for the amount of THC a person can have in their system while driving.
-DUI charges may apply if a person's blood has five nanograms of THC per milliliter or if other bodily substances have 10 nanograms of THC per milliliter.
+DUI charges may apply if a person's blood has 5 nanograms of THC per milliliter or if other bodily substances have 10 nanograms or more of THC per milliliter.

 • Drug impairment: Driving under the influence of illegal controlled substances, prescription medications, or over-the-counter drugs that impair the driver's ability to operate the vehicle safely can lead to DUI charges.
 Combinations of different substances may cause a person to be intoxicated, and they may be arrested for DUI.

-• Zero tolerance for underage drivers: Drivers who are under the age of 21 may be charged with DUI if they have any trace of alcohol in their system.
+• Zero tolerance for underage drivers: Drivers who are under the age of 21 will face penalties if they have any trace of alcohol in their system.

 • Commercial drivers: A BAC of 0.04 percent or higher for commercial drivers can result in DUI charges.